shahifaqeer/cdn-analysis/README.md

 This is the repository for Timing Analysis of top Alexa websites grouped by CDN and ASN as required by the Internet Measurement Challenge for ThousandEyes.

+## Execution

+python run.py
+- use CONST.py to change runtime variables (temporary)

+## Requirements:

+- cymruwhois
+- pandas
+- urllib
+- requests
+- python 3

+## Components

 The code is basically split into 3 parts: fetching ASN info, estimating CDN for website, and calculating timings for webpage load

-## Components
 - run.py is the main python file that is launched.
 It calls estimate_cdn.py, calculate_timings.py, and fetch_site_info.py
 - fetch_site_info.py is used to download whois traces and website homepage for offline analysis
 - curl_time_format.txt specifies the event timings to be returned by curl and saved as json